rwilliams659/overlook-app/README.md

 1. Clone down this repo onto your local machine and cd into the directory
 2. Run npm install in your terminal
 3. Once the installation is complete, run `npm start` in your terminal
-4. Go to `http://localhost:8080/` to view and interact with the application
+4. Go to `http://localhost:8080/` in your browser to view and interact with the application

 ## Login Instructions